An Exact Poly-Time Membership-Queries Algorithm for Extraction a three-Layer ReLU Network: Proofs

-\subsection{Piecewise linear functions}
+\subsection{Piecewise Linear Functions}

-We denote by $\e_1,\ldots,\e_d$ the standard basis of $\R^d$ and by $\B(\x,\delta)$ the open ball around $\x\in\R^d$ with radius $\delta>0$.
 Let $f:\R^d\to\R$ be piecewise linear, with finitely many pieces.
-A {\em critical point} is a point $\x\in\R^d$ such that for every $\delta>0$, $f$ is not affine in $\B(\x,\delta)$.
-A {\em critical hyperplane} is an affine hyperplane $P$, whose intersection with the set of critical points is a polytope of dimension $d-1$ exactly.
-Note that there are finitely many critical hyperplanes for any piecewise linear function, that any critical point belongs to at least one critical hyperplane, and most\footnote{By most we mean all, except a set whose dimension is $d-2$. } critical points belongs to exactly one critical hyperplane.
+A {\em general point} is a point $\x\in\R^d$ such that exists a neighborhood around $\x$ for which $f$ is affine in that neighborhood.
+Furthermore, we say that the point $\x\in\R^d$ is a {\em $\delta$-general point} if $f$ is affine in $\B(\x,\delta)$.
+Complementarily, a {\em critical point} is a point $\x\in\R^d$ such that for every $\delta>0$, $f$ is not affine in $\B(\x,\delta)$.
+A {\em critical hyperplane} is an affine hyperplane $\sP$, whose intersection with the set of critical points is of dimension $d-1$.
+For a critical hyperplane $\sP$, we say that a point $\x\in \R^d$ is {\em $\sP$-critical} if it is critical and $\x\in \sP$.
+Figure \ref{fig:critical_points} illustrates the above definitions for the one-dimensional input case.

+Note that there are finitely many critical hyperplanes for any piecewise linear function, that any critical point belongs to at least one critical hyperplane, and most\footnote{By most, we mean all except a set whose dimension is $d-2$.} critical points belong to exactly one critical hyperplane.
 We will call such points {\em non-degenerate}.
-Furthermore, we will say that a critical point $\x$ is {\em $\delta$-non-degenerate} if exactly one critical hyperplane intersects $\B(\x,\delta)$.
+Furthermore, we will say that a critical point $\x$ is {\em $\delta$-non-degenerate} if exactly one critical hyperplane intersects with $\B(\x,\delta)$.

-For the function $\N$ computed by a network such as \eqref{eq:1} or \eqref{eq:3}, we note that for any $j\in [d_1]$, the hyperplane $P_j = \{\x : \w_j\x + b_j = 0\}$ is a critical hyperplane.
-Also, if $\x$ is a critical point, then at least one of the neurons is in a critical state (i.e. its input is $0$).
+For the function $\N$ computed by a network such as \eqref{eq:1} or \eqref{eq:3}, we note that for any $j\in [d_1]$, the hyperplane $\sP_j = \{\x : \inner{\w_j, \x} + b_j = 0\}$ is a critical hyperplane.
+In this case, we say that $\sP$ corresponds to the $j$th neuron, and vice-verse.
+Also, if $\x$ is a critical point, then at least one of the neurons is in a critical state (i.e., its input is $0$).
 In this case, we will say that $\x$ is a critical point of that neuron.

-We next describe a few simple algorithms that we will use frequently. \begin{itemize} \item {\em Reconstruction of an affine function: } We note that if $f:\B(\x,2\delta)\to\R$ is affine, then it can be reconstructed with $d+1$ queries in $\\B(\x,\delta)$ and $O(d)$ time.
-Indeed, for any $y\in \B(\x,\delta)$,
+We next describe a few simple algorithms related to piecewise linear functions that we will use frequently.
+Their correctness is given in section \ref{appendix:alg_correctness} of the appendix; here we briefly sketch the idea behind it.